TrevorJohst/Hydra-ROS/docker/README.md

 > **:warning: Warning**<br>
 > You must convert the ROS 1 bag to a ROS 2 bag before playing it.
-The `rosbags-convert` tool is preinstalled in the container, and you can use it to convert the bag using the following command: `rosbags-convert --src path/to/office.bag --dst path/to/office`.
+The `rosbags-convert` tool is preinstalled in the container, and you can use it to convert the bag using the following command: `rosbags-convert --src path/to/office.bag --dst path/to/office` (in ROS2, you do not need `.bag` since a ROS 2 bag is a directory).
 You should run this in the container if you don't have `rosbags-convert` installed on your host machine.

-## Quick Start (zed)
+## Quick Start (PROFILE=zed)

-### Host (zed)
+### Host (PROFILE=zed)
 You can repeat the steps above using the `zed` profile instead of `minimal`, but you must complete a few additional steps on the host to run with hardware.

 1. Add the `zed-ros2-wrapper` to your workspace, and the dependencies will be installed automatically via the dockerfile (if you forget this step, you must rebuild the image):